reactioncommerce/reaction-docs/developer/community-resources.md

 Learning content:
 - Customize the visual appearance of Reaction
 - Use Reaction's component API to gain control over rendered HTML markup
+- Shows how to integrate third-party React components

 Kudos for [Loan!](https://github.com/loanlaux)